 You will be shown top areas and I point out the features which make it so, especially the plants sambar prefer.
-You get to examine many of them.
+You get to identify and examine many of them.

 Tracks & Faecal Pellets – Learn how to determine the sex and size of their maker and how to age them.
-Also learn how to follow up sambar using a combination of their tracks, Safari Sneakers, my "sight n go" technique, a Safari Sling and binoculars.
-You are shown 4 hooves taken from stags ranging from a spiker, 2.5-year-old, 4-year-old, 8-year-old, 12-year-old and 13-year-old.
+Learn how to follow up sambar by applying "overlays" in conjunction with my "sight n go" technique, a Safari Sling and binoculars.
+You are shown 4 hooves taken from a spiker, 4-year-old, 8-year-old, and a 12-year-old.

 Weather, Response to